abboudl/Chik-p/readme.md

 **Chik-p** is divided into **modules** to:
 - Simplify the maintenance of each individual logical component
-- Allow us to swap services and build scripts in and out easily so long as they fulfill their abstract objective (for example, one can swap Wireguard for OpenVPN or gcloud for Terraform and still maintain the objectives of providing secure access and provisioning cloud resources, respectively).
+- Allow us to swap services and build scripts in and out easily so long as they fulfill their abstract objective (for example, one can swap Wireguard for OpenVPN, or gcloud for Terraform, and still maintain the objectives of providing secure access and provisioning cloud resources, respectively).
 - Clarify where a particular piece of code that *could* go anywhere *should* go
 - To make it easy to pick and choose which components to use if you do not wish to use all of them.
 - To make documentation extra clear!